 - Send your botanical friends through the mail

 If you opt for the plane or mail shipment, make sure to comply with TSA rules.
 Also, check if there are any restrictions if you choose the USPS, USP, or FedEx.
 The mail is not the most reliable way, but if you don’t have any other option, you should protect your plant from extreme temperatures, and choose the fastest shipping method possible.
 Also, if you choose to hire auto shipping services, you’ll see that many long-distance companies won’t allow herbs to travel in the car.
 Thus, if you’re planning to transport your car across the country, you should learn how car shipping works.

 When moving herbs in your car, your environment should be temperature-controlled.
 It’s much easier to supervise your herbs when they are placed next to you during transportation.
 That means you can protect them from too much sunlight, or water them if needed, but avoid overwatering the soil.
 It’s better to wait until you arrive at your new home.

-If you didn’t have a clue on how to move house plants long distance, we hope we helped you solve your dilemmas.
+If you didn’t have a clue on how to move house plants long distance, we hope we helped you solve your dilemmas and alleviate some moving stress.
 Although it’s not as easy as it looks, you could see it’s not too complicated.
 Just check on time what is a set of rules related to transporting the flora of your state and inquire whether there are additional specific requirements.
-Be ready, prepare your herbs as best as possible, and expect your move to be a breeze.
+Be ready to prepare your herbs as best as possible, and expect your move to be a breeze.